emiarbol/galaxy_virologist_training/exercises/03_mapping.md

 ### Visualize bam file using IGV
 In order to visualize our mapping we will use IGV (Integrative Genomics Viewer).
-This is an open source and freely available lightweight visualization tool that enables intuitive real-time exploration of diverse, large-scale genomic data sets on standard desktop computers.
+This is an open source, freely available and lightweight visualization tool that enables intuitive real-time exploration of diverse, large-scale genomic data sets on standard desktop computers.
 It supports flexible integration of a wide range of genomic data types including aligned sequence reads, mutations, copy number, RNA interference screens, gene expression, methylation and genomic annotations.

-Navigation through a data set is similar to that of Google Maps, allowing the user to zoom and pan seamlessly across the genome at any level of detail from whole genome to base pair.
-Data sets can be loaded from local or remote sources, including cloud-based resources, enabling investigators to view their own genomic data sets alongside publicly available data.
+Navigation through a data set is similar to that of Google Maps, allowing the user to zoom and pan seamlessly across the genome at any level of detail, from whole genome to base pair.
+Data sets can be loaded from either local or remote sources, including cloud-based resources, enabling investigators to view their own genomic data sets alongside publicly available data.

 1. Install [IGV](https://software.broadinstitute.org/software/igv/download)
 2. Launch IGV on your computer